-You can order parts through your local distributor or directly from the factory.
+Some local distributors carry parts.
+However, because of the large variety of parts it is hard for local distributors to do this.
 L&L stocks almost all parts we sell including elements.
-We normally ship within one day although some parts do take longer.
+We normally ship within one day.

 See the parts list included with these instructions.
 You can download current parts lists from our web site.
 A faxable order form is on the parts list.